vaishbv/RISC-V/README.md

 Here we can observe that at 5th line, inorder to comute the result ,its going to the "load"  function

-### Further we will see how to run a C program on on RISC-V CPU

 [Back to COURSE](https://github.com/yagnavivek/PES_ASIC_CLASS/tree/main#course)
 </details>